Jim Crow Museum of Racist Memorabilia

-The Jim Crow Museum of Racist Memorabilia has a collection of over 10,000 objects, primarily created between the 1870s and the 1960s.
+As of 2024, the Jim Crow Museum of Racist Memorabilia had a collection of over 30,000 objects, primarily created between the 1870s and the 1960s.
 It also includes contemporary objects.
-The museum is named after Jim Crow, a song-and-dance caricature of blacks that by 1838 had become a pejorative expression meaning "Negro".
+The museum is named after Jim Crow, a song-and-dance caricature of black people that by 1838 had become a pejorative expression meaning "Negro".
 When at the end of the 19th century American legislatures passed laws of racial segregation directed against blacks, these statutes became known as the Jim Crow laws.

 The museum demonstrates how racist ideas and anti-black images were pervasive within American culture.
 It also displays artifacts related to contemporary forms of racism, stories about African American achievements, and the Civil Rights Movement.

 History

-David Pilgrim, a former professor of sociology, and now Vice President for Diversity and Inclusion at Ferris State University, started to collect racist memorabilia in flea markets across America in the 1970s.
+David Pilgrim, PhD, a former professor of sociology, and now Vice President for Diversity and Inclusion at Ferris State University, started to collect racist memorabilia in flea markets across America in the 1970s.
 By 1996, the collection had grown to over 2,000 pieces, and Pilgrim decided to donate the collection to Ferris State because "it needed a real home."
 The collection was housed for 15 years in a small space, utilized as a teaching tool for university classes.
 In 2012 the Jim Crow Museum was opened to the public as a larger, brand new facility, located in the lower level of Ferris State University's FLITE Building.

+By 2024, the museum's collection had outgrown that space, and in December of that year, ground was broken on a 26,000-square-foot building for the museum on the Ferris State campus.
+The new space was designed to encourage deeper understanding of the realities of race in American history and to educate through stories and engagement as well as through objects.
+The new museum is scheduled to open in 2026.

 Collection

-The Jim Crow Museum houses over 10,000 artifacts; the majority of the objects were created between the 1870s and the 1960s.
 The largest portion of the museum's holdings is anti-black memorabilia, for example, mammy candles, Nellie fishing lures, picaninny ashtrays, sambo masks, and lawn jockeys.
 The museum also displays Jim Crow memorabilia—books, signs, tickets, brochures, and photographs—that promoted racial segregation.
+Many of the objects are disturbing because of historical cruelty or denigrating topics they refer to.
+Other objects related to resistance to injustice and to recognition of black leaders can be uplifting and transformative.
+Publicity for the museum notes that many objects "contain explicit images of violence, nudity, offensive language, and other mature themes" and that visits by children under age 12 years are not recommended.